systeminit/si/README.md

 Others are allowed to make their own distribution of the software, but they cannot use any of the System Initiative trademarks, cloud services, etc.

 We explicitly grant permission for you to make a build that includes our trademarks while developing the System Initiative software itself.
-You may not publish or share the build, and you may not use that build to run System Initiative software for any other purpose.
+You may not publish or share the build and you may not use that build to run System Initiative software for any other purpose.

 You can [learn more about the System Initiative software and Open Source in our FAQ](https://systeminit.com/open-source).